Wellington, New Zealand

 Food and Dining Guide for Wellington, New Zealand

-Wellington, the vibrant capital city of New Zealand, boasts a diverse and exciting food scene that reflects the country's mix of cultures.
-From fresh seafood to artisanal cheeses and world-class coffee, Wellington's culinary landscape is a treat for food lovers.
+Overview: Wellington, the vibrant capital city of New Zealand, boasts a diverse and thriving food scene that reflects its multicultural heritage.
+From fresh seafood to artisanal coffee, Wellington's culinary landscape is a melting pot of flavors influenced by Maori, Pacific, European, and Asian cuisines.

 Must-Try Local Dishes and Specialties:

-2. Hangi: A traditional Maori cooking method where food is cooked in an underground oven, resulting in tender and flavorful meat and vegetables.
+1. Hangi: A traditional Maori cooking method where food is slow-cooked in an underground oven, resulting in tender and flavorful meats and vegetables.

-3. Lamb Rack: New Zealand is famous for its high-quality lamb, and a perfectly cooked lamb rack is a must-try.
+3. Lamb Rack: New Zealand is renowned for its high-quality lamb, and enjoying a succulent lamb rack prepared with local herbs and spices is a must-try experience.

 Restaurant Recommendations: